Florida

 In 1974, Big Cypress National Preserve was established "to ensure the preservation, conservation, and protection of the national scenic, floral and faunal, and recreational values of the Big Cypress watershed," providing more public lands for the panther.

-Soon afterwards, the Florida legislature made it a felony to kill a panther and the first Florida Panther Recovery Plan was established in 1981.
+Soon afterwards, the legislature made it a felony to kill a panther and the first Florida Panther Recovery Plan was established in 1981.
 Through the 80s, the plan continued to be updated, and in 1989, the Florida Panther National Wildlife Refuge (24,000 acres) was established and additional acreage was added to Big Cypress.

 The Future